-Tasking and obligations of interns are negotiated with mentors.
-Research interns are typically required to assist in data collection and complete technical writing and presentation projects.
-Writing projects will include a review of their experience.
-The written review may be used in full or part in any DAN publications including Alert Diver, On Board, the DAN website, research newsletters and press releases.
+Research interns typically assist in data collection and work on a variety of assignments to develop their practical skills, critical thinking, and technical communication expertise.
+Writing projects include a review of their experience that may be used in full or part in any DAN publications, including Alert Diver, On Board, the DAN website, research newsletters and press releases.

 DAN will cover room, board and related expenses.
 Interns will be given a monthly stipend to cover these incurred costs.
 In turn, interns are required to keep an expense log of all incurred costs and submit these weekly to the internship administrator.

-Strong candidates for this competitive program will have excellent communication and organizational skills, meaningful personal accomplishments, an established commitment to diving and goals that would benefit from participation in the program.
-Interns must be at least 20 years old by June 1, with an educational track in a science field preferred.
-While diving is not a required skill for this internship, candidates should be certified scuba divers.
+Intern candidates must be at least 20 years old by June 01 in the year of application, with an educational track in a science field preferred.
+Strong candidates for this competitive program will have excellent communication and organizational skills, an established commitment to diving, and goals that would benefit from participation in the program.
+While diving activity is generally not required for the internship, all activities are diving focused, requiring candidates to be certified scuba divers with sufficient experience to warrant consideration.

 To be considered for an internship, submit the following information: